Client Continuing Education Program

 Register Now

-Rimkus is hosting a Live Burn Continuing Education Seminar for commercial and personal lines adjusters, SIU professionals, subrogation adjusters, and attorneys.
-This interactive seminar will feature presentations designed to evaluate and discuss various fire-related claims exposure scenarios, including fire origin and cause, fire modeling, and other related topics.
-This seminar will feature classroom presentations, as well as live burn demonstrations, and will offer 3 hours of TX CE credit.
+We are hosting a Live Burn continuing education seminar for commercial and personal lines adjusters, SIU professionals, subrogation adjusters, and attorneys.
+This interactive seminar will feature presentations designed to evaluate and discuss various fire-related claims exposure scenarios, including fire origin and cause, lithium batteries, electrical, and other related topics.

 • live-webinar